Omar-MuGo/Fashion-MNIST/README.md

 ## Introduction

-The Fashion MNIST Solver is a project aimed at solving the Fashion MNIST problem.
 Fashion MNIST is a dataset containing 60,000 grayscale images of 10 different fashion items, with 6,000 images per class.
 The goal of this project is to develop a machine learning model that can classify these fashion items with high accuracy.

 ## Dataset